THE FANTASTIC PLASTIC CLASSIC #10

 Unrealistic Colors:

-Yes - any and all other unrealistic color includes scenic series and horses with images such as Breyer's Halloween series, Christmas painted scenes or decor, dragon horses, etc.; or Stone's sunset series, snowflakes patterns, holiday themed horses, the leaf pattern Vermont, etc. Class may be split if there are enough simple colors (blue, green etc.) compared to scenics/design themes.
-Unrealistic Color Classes are available for Breyer/ Other Brands, Hartland and one for Stones in their respective Collectibility sections.
+Yes, any and all other unrealistic color includes scenic series and horses with images such as Breyer Halloween series, Christmas painted scenes or decor, dragon horses, etc.; or Stone sunset series, snowflakes patterns, holiday themed horses, the leaf or floral patterns, etc. Class may be split at judge or showholder discretion.
+Unrealistic Color Classes are available for Breyer/Other Brands/Hartland, Stones and Mini Scale in their respective Collectibility sections.

 JUDGING CRITERIA: